 Thirty days after announcing that it is moving, the company closes Kevin’s workplace and moves to Arizona.

-Kevin has a claim against his employer for a WARN Act violation because it gave him less than sixty days’ notice of a relocation.
+Kevin has a claim against his employer for an Act violation because it gave him less than the sixty days’ CAL-WARN notice of a relocation.

 Generally speaking, the California WARN Act, Labor Code 1400 et seq., applies to all California employees of whom both of the following are true:

-- The employee has been employed by the employer for at least six (6) of the twelve (12) months preceding the date on which WARN Act notification would be required; and
+- The employee has been employed by the employer for at least six (6) of the twelve (12) months preceding the date on which notification would be required; and

-- The employer employs seventy-five (75) or more people, or has employed that many at any point within the preceding twelve (12) months.8
+- The number of employees is seventy-five (75) or more people, or the employer has employed that many at any point within the preceding twelve (12) months.8

 Example: The restaurant Julio works for lets him know that it is going out of business and he will lose his job in two weeks.